elizabethgarza/Avocado-Classifier/README.md

 ![Image 7-4-20 at 6 45 AM](https://user-images.githubusercontent.com/43279348/86510908-25944300-bdc2-11ea-90cb-70bc1108c024.jpg)

-## Logistic regression with a neural network algorithm
+## Description of algorithm.

-The building blocks of the algorithm consist of the following:
+The building blocks for logistic regression with a neural network algorithm consist of the following:

 **I.  Initialize weight and bias parameters.**